awsdocs/aws-codedeploy-user-guide/doc_source/deployments-cross-account.md

 + Create your CodeDeploy resources — application, deployment group, deployment configuration, Amazon EC2 instances, Amazon EC2 instance profile, service role, and so on — using the instructions in this guide\.
 + Create an additional role, a cross\-account IAM role, that a user in your development account can assume to perform CodeDeploy operations in this production account\.

   Use the [Walkthrough: Delegate access across AWS accounts using IAM roles ](https://docs.aws.amazon.com/IAM/latest/UserGuide/walkthru_cross-account-with-roles.html) as a guide to help you create the cross\-account role\.
-Instead of adding the sample permissions in the walkthrough to your policy document, you should attach, at minimum, the following two AWS\-supplied policies to the role:
+Instead of adding the sample permissions in the walkthrough to your policy document, you should attach, at minimum, the following two AWS supplied policies to the role:
   + `AmazonS3FullAccess`: Required only if the S3 bucket is in the development account\.
 Provides the assumed production account role with full access to the Amazon S3 services and resources in the development account, where the revision is stored\.
   + `AWSCodeDeployDeployerAccess`: Enables an IAM user to register and deploy revisions\.